 - One must establish the source and rationale for Equivalence.
 For instance, according to clinical investigations, if equivalence is shown or other studies reported in the scientific literature; The assessment must indicate which devices are equivalent or not.
 And confirm that data relating to devices that are not equivalent are keeping out from the analysis of clinical data to demonstrate safety and performance.

 CiteMed: Thoughts on CEAR’s:

-The implementation of the EU MDR will bring in stricter, post-market surveillance requirements, laying more emphasis on risk management, post-market clinical evaluation, and ensuring conformity to new specifications through the device lifecycle.
+The implementation of the EU MDR will bring in stricter PMS requirements.
+It can cause laying more emphasis on risk management, post-market clinical evaluation, and ensuring conformity to new specifications through the device lifecycle.

 Thus, a clear, comprehensive template for the documentation of the Clinical evaluation assessment will not only help ease the ever-increasing burden for NBs with audits, timelines, and assessment guidelines.

 But will also help manufacturers identify and focus on the crucial elements that critically impact the Clinical Evaluation Assessment.

 Therefore, Clinical evaluation is now a critical component of the manufacturer’s quality management process.
 The PMS, PMCF, and Instructions for use should align with the clinical evaluation.